Inertia is the residue of past innovation efforts. Left unmanaged, it consumes the resources required to fund next-generation innovation.

 SAFe has an intense focus on continuous customer value delivery, and people are busy working on the Features they committed to during PI planning.
 Every Iteration counts and the teams are mostly heads down, delivering near-term value.
 One iteration after another, the Solution marches closer to market.
 The attention to solution delivery is intense and unrelenting.

 Of course, a focus on one thing—delivery—can lead to a lack of focus on another—innovation.
 Given the constant urgency for delivery, there’s a risk that the tyranny of the urgent will override any opportunity to innovate.
-To address this, SAFe provides dedicated innovation and planning iterations.
+To address this, SAFe provides dedicated innovation and planning iterations which are a key aspect of the Lean Enterprise’s broader innovation culture.

 Understand the IP Iteration Activities

-Innovation and planning iterations provide a regular, cadence-based opportunity, every PI, for teams to work on activities that are difficult to fit into a continuous, incremental value delivery pattern.
+Innovation and planning iterations provide a regular, cadence-based opportunity, every Program Increment (PI), for teams to work on activities that are difficult to fit into a continuous, incremental value delivery pattern.
 These may include:

 - Time for innovation and exploration, beyond the iterations dedicated to delivery